MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mcafee-to-microsoft-defender-setup.md

 ### Verify that Microsoft Defender Antivirus is in passive mode

-Microsoft Defender Antivirus can run alongside Symantec if you set Microsoft Defender Antivirus to passive mode.
+Microsoft Defender Antivirus can run alongside McAfee if you set Microsoft Defender Antivirus to passive mode.
 You can use either Command Prompt or PowerShell to perform this task, as described in the following table:

 |Method  |What to do  |
 |---------|---------|